ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Wednesday night I realized I was running low, but that was in the middle of me openly ranting in my apartment.

-For the last week at least, I had warned the audio surveillance laptop that I was taking contemporanouse notes about all the oddities I experienced at Weber-Aufderhar.
+For the last week at least, I had warned the audio surveillance laptop that I was taking contemporanouse notes about all the oddities I experienced at Runolfsdottir Group.

 I wasn't.
 I have an excellent memory and furthermore most key events were associated to either purchases or walks with purchases I could use to figure out dates of events, etc.